SciML/Surrogates.jl/docs/src/polychaos.md

-# Polynomial chaos surrogate tutorial
+# Polynomial Chaos Surrogate Tutorial

 We can create a surrogate using a polynomial expansion, with a different polynomial basis depending on the distribution of the data we are trying to fit.
 Under the hood, PolyChaos.jl has been used.
 It is possible to specify a type of polynomial for each dimension of the problem.